Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Paul A. Ricci - Nuance Communications, Inc.

 Well, they've done a lot of work in Imaging during the second quarter.
 It made a lot of progress.
-I think we're going to see the benefits of that progress in the second half, revenues could be relatively flat in the second half and bookings performance, I believe, will look up from where it's been in the first half.
-So I think we've turned a corner, but it will take some time to work the effect of those changes through the system.
-So I think this is a year in which we should expect to see the remediation with the goal of stabilization and setting up for growth next year based on additional sales investments we're making over the second half of this year and product investments, we're also making in the business over the second half of this year.
+I think we're going to see the benefits of that progress in the second half.
+Revenues could be relatively flat in the second half, and bookings performance, I believe, will look up from where it's been in the first half.

+So I think we've turned a corner.
+But it will take some time to work the effect of those changes through the system.
+So I think this is a year in which we should expect to see the remediation with the goal of stabilization and setting up for growth next year based on additional sales investments we're making over the second half of this year and product investments we're also making in the business over the second half of this year.

 Ian Strgar - UBS Securities LLC